b12consulting/interlinked/README.md

 # Advanced usages

-## Load parameters from config file
+## Load parameters from config dict

 You can provide a config dict to a workflow (or declare add it to the default workflow with `set_config`):